-METALS-Copper hovers near $6,000 level
+METALS-Copper supported by supply disruptions, weak dollar

 * Hedge funds raise long positions in copper

-* Supply disruptions keep copper buoyed (Updates throughout, moves dateline from MELBOURNE)
+* Supply disruptions keep copper buoyed (Updates closing prices)

 By Zandi Shabalala